Looking for product - or service-specific privacy statements? Go here.

 For complete details, please see our privacy notice.

 NOTE: We can aggregate or de-identify your personal data so that the information can’t be linked to you and is, in actuality, no longer personal data.
 Our use and disclosure of non-personal data isn’t subject to our privacy notice.

-We use and share personal data collected or generated through our services as described in our service-specific privacy statements and based on contracts with customers.
-We use and share other personal data for these reasons:
+We use and disclose personal data collected or generated through our services as described in our service-specific privacy statements and based on contracts with customers.
+We use and disclose other personal data for these reasons:

-The sharing of personal data we collect or generate through our services is described in service-specific privacy statements and based on contracts with customers.
-We may share other personal data with:
+The disclosure of personal data we collect or generate through our services is described in service-specific privacy statements and based on contracts with customers.
+We may disclosure other personal data to:

-We’re a global company, so some affiliates and third parties who we share data with are in countries where privacy laws may not provide as much protection as the laws in your country.
+We’re a global company, so some affiliates and third parties who we disclose data to are in countries where data protection laws may not provide as much protection as the laws in your country.
 We comply with legal requirements for protecting the movement of data across borders, including the use of European Commission-approved Standard Contractual Clauses.

 Our customers may transfer personal data to F5 via legal mechanisms approved by the European Commission and other relevant authorities for transferring data across borders.
-If you want to see copies of the tools F5 uses for transfers data to third parties, please contact us <Insert anchor link .
+If you want to see copies of the tools F5 uses for transfers data to third parties, please contact us.

 For a full explanation of F5’s privacy practices, please see our privacy notice.

 We’ll keep personal data as long as necessary to fulfill the purposes outlined in our privacy notice unless the law requires us to keep it longer.
 For security and business continuity, we make backups of certain data, which we may hold onto for longer than the original data.

 The laws in some jurisdictions require data controllers to tell you about the legal grounds that allow them to use or disclose your personal data.
 Where those laws apply, our legal grounds are: